TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 $\frac{\delta C}{\delta B}] = (DBxx^T) = (A^TA)B(xx^T)$

 That's it!
-I promise that's the end of index manipulation exercises.
+I promise that's the end of index manipulation exercises for this section.
 We'll now collect all our results and use them to show that we still get backward chains as before.

 $C = y^TAx$: